 Can I accept and welcome the present moment as it is?

 When I try to force an experience to be different from it, I don’t get to see its true nature.
-Fighting or resisting the pain allows it to dominate me and control me; it creates tremendous friction and pressure.
+Fighting or resisting the pain allows it to dominate and control me; it creates tremendous friction and pressure.
 Whispering “yes” to whatever I am feeling/experiencing – allowing it as it is – is an honest and courageous acknowledgment or an active recognition of it and not a passive resignation.
 It opens me into presence and allows me to respond to this moment with full intelligence and compassion.
 The athlete isn’t trying to fight the pain; he is trying to move with it.
 A pregnant woman is working through contractions to give birth and not fighting against the contractions.

-Can I embrace the current moment and find reasons to smile rather than holding out for something?
+Can I embrace the current moment and find reasons to smile rather than hold out for something?

 Acceptance is the gateway to freedom from suffering.
 It shifts my relationship to what is happening.
 It is healing and transformative.
 It unblocks ideas and insights to change my circumstance.